apigum/apigum.sdk.npm/README.md

   const freshdesk = AppHelper.configure(Apps.Freshdesk.AppId, this.freshdeskCredentials);
   const stripe = AppHelper.configure(Apps.Stripe.AppId, this.stripeCredentials);

-  const integrationID = await this.integration.create(freshdesk, stripe,
+  const integrationId = await this.integration.create(freshdesk, stripe,
       Apps.Freshdesk.Integrations.CREATE_FRESHDESK_CONTACT_FOR_NEW_STRIPE_CUSTOMERS);

   //You may clone other integrations on apigum.com by using the id (last part) in the URL: